 It is a small non-religious, non-political organisation based rural Bangladesh.
 The project supports destitute mothers and abandoned children to give them the health, knowledge and skills they need to function independently in society.
 There are currently about 100 mothers and 450 children at Sreepur.
 The project provides safety, a loving environment, food, clothing, education, and vocational training so that the woman and children can look forward to independent lives in their communities.

 The Internet Time Alliance helps clients understand and embrace complexity and adopt new ways of working and learning.
 We ask the tough questions and explore the underlying assumptions of how they do business.
 Then we work with them to develop strategies and plans for transformation and improvement.
 Email me for information on working with the Alliance.

 Online Training Made Easy™

 Citrix GoToTraining is an easy-to-use online training service that allows you to move your entire training program online for more efficient customer and employee training.
+Hold unlimited online training sessions with up to 200 attendees from around the world right from your Mac or PC.
+Reach more trainees, collect real-time feedback, record and store your training sessions and more – all while slashing travel costs.
 To learn more, visit www.gototraining.com.